Gun law in the United States: Prohibited persons

 These categories are listed on ATF Form 4473 – Firearms Transaction Record background check form.
 According to the US Sentencing Commission, approximately 5,000 to 6,000 prohibited persons are convicted of unlawfully receiving or possessing a firearm each year.
 In 2017, over 25.2 million background checks were performed.

 Manufacturers

 Under United States law, any company which or gunsmith who in the course of their business manufactures firearms of finished frames and receivers, or modifies firearms for resale, must be licensed as a manufacturer of firearms.
-These regulations do not apply to manufacturers of kit components and non-firearms like so-called "80% receivers".

 Shooting ranges

 An estimated 16,000 to 18,000 indoor firing ranges are in operation across the United States.

 Informal ranges

 Recreational target shooting is generally allowed on public land administered by the Bureau of Land Management; much target shooting is unsupervised, outside the auspices of purpose-built or organised ranges.
 States may also allow shooting on state-administered public lands.
 "Dispersed recreational shooting" has resulted in a number of deaths from inappropriate and negligent practices such as attaching targets to trees and shooting without an appropriate backstop.
 It is usually illegal to shoot at trees on public land.

 Concerns have been raised about criminal damage by target shooters to public lands, including the destruction of structures, vegetation and historic artefacts.
 Littering is also cited as a problem in some areas, including the abandonment of empty casings and debris from unapproved targets such as old televisions, household appliances and glass bottles.

 Local restrictions are sometimes imposed on BLM-managed and state-owned public lands, particularly during wildfire season.
 Unmanaged target shooting can contribute to wildfires, with dispersed recreational shooting linked to 64 Utah wildfires in 2020.
 Calls have been made in some areas to construct more public-access ranges in conjunction with tougher restrictions on ad-hoc shooting on public land.
 US Congressman Blake Moore introduced the Range Access Act in 2022, which would have required each national forest and Bureau of Land Management district to provide at least one public recreational-shooting range.